-Opportunities identified to date for demand management are shown in Table 4.3.
+Opportunities identified to date for demand management are shown in the table below.
 Further opportunities will be developed in future revisions of this AM Plan.

-Table 4.3: Demand Management Plan
+Demand Management Plan

-Demand driver Current position Projection Impact on services Demand Management Plan Population Declining at gradual rate Continuati on of gradual decline Little if any change as minimum service levels often apply anyway Continue to monitor to see if service level can be reduced or assets can be disposed of.
-Greater freight task with increasing number and size of trucks Increasing safety requirement to widen narrow sealed roads Trend to continue Greater demand for better quality freight routes Reconstruct priority roads to upgraded standard including greater width at renewal time while seeking external funding support.
-Securing of employment and retention for professional staff Ongoing difficulties.
-No change Greater degree of difficulty in provision of some services and probable increase in unit cost.
+Demand driver Current position Projection Impact on services Demand Management Plan Population.
+Declining at gradual rate.
+Continua- tion of gradual de- cline.
+Little if any change as minimum service levels often apply anyway.
+Continue to monitor to see if service level can be reduced or assets can be disposed of.
+Greater freight task with increasing number and size of trucks.
+Increasing safety requirement to widen narrow sealed roads.
+Trend to continue.
+Greater demand for better quality freight routes.
+Reconstruct priority roads to upgraded standard including greater width at renewal time while seeking external funding support.
+Securing of employment and retention for professional staff.
+Ongoing difficulties.
+Availability of child care an issue.
+No change.
+Greater degree of dif- ficulty in provision of some services and probable increase in unit cost.
 Upskilling of local employees and utilisation of shared services if available.
 Utilisation of remote work by professionals.
-Aging population Percentage of aged has increased Continued increase likely Greater demand for aged care and general care services Lobby for increased support for aged care from State and Federal Government.
-Production of grain and hay Increasing with acreage and efficiencies Efficiency will drive further production increase Impact on integrity of roads and perception of decreased safety.
+Support of child care initiatives.
+Aging population.
+Percentage of aged has increased.
+Continued increase likely.
+Greater demand for aged care and general care services.
+Lobby for increased support for aged care from State and Federal Government.
+Production of grain and hay.
+Increasing with acreage and efficiencies.
+Efficiency will drive further production increase.
+Impact on integrity of roads and perception of decreased safety.
 Reconstruct priority roads to upgraded standard including greater width at renewal time while seeking external funding support.
-Timber production Spasmodic but substantial transport of timber product in southern portion of shire Trend will continue.
+Timber production.
+Spasmodic but substantial transport of timber product in southern portion of shire.
+Trend will continue.
 Can have significant deterioration on specific local roads over a relatively short haulage period.
-Having agreements in place with timber industry stakeholders to rectify damage caused to roads or upgrade prior to commencement.
-Also, discussions and agreement on most appropriate haulage route important.
+Having agreements in place with timber industry stakeholders to rectify damage caused to roads or upgrade prior to commence- ment.
+Also, discussions and agreement on most appropri- ate haulage route important.
 Gravel supply Decline in availability and quality of local sources Trend to continue Increased unit costs as material from further afield is sourced.
 External gravel sources have been imported in recent years and unit rates for renewal and upgrade have been adjusted.
 Stabilisation of local material with addition of product to increase its performance can be undertaken where cost effective.
 Freight Increase in number of axles allows more freight per trip Trend to continue with longer, larger vehicles becoming more common.
 Impact on integrity of roads and perception of decreased safety.
 Reconstruct priority roads to upgraded standard including width at renewal time, while seeking external funding.
 Age of assets Major assets including roads, drainage and footpaths increasing in age.
 Trend to continue in medium term.
 Predicted to be an increasing renewal demand over time.
 Obtain regular condition assessments at least every three years and examine modelling to see if additional budgets are required to reach renewal requirement.
 Early failure of some assets Not uncommon for sections of road and other assets.
 Trend to continue Predicted to be an increasing renewal demand over time.
 Obtain regular condition assessments at least every three years and examine modelling to see if additional budgets are required to reach renewal requirement.